10 Best Dumbbell Back Exercises To Build Mass and Strength

 9. Side-Lying Rear Fly

-When doing a back workout with a dumbbell, there are plenty of single-arm exercises you can add to correct potential imbalances.
+When doing a back workout with a dumbbell, you can add plenty of single-arm exercises to correct potential imbalances.
 The side-lying rear delt fly is an upper back exercise used to target the rear delts and rhomboids.

 It is a great unilateral exercise used to target a smaller and often lagging muscle group.
 Instead of lying on the floor, you can lie on a bench.